Pick & pay for the league of your choice by clicking on the appropriate link in the grid below. Secure your spot before it sells out!

 - There is absolutely no sliding.
 Any base runner that slides is automatically out.

-- A "force out" will always be in effect between 3rd base and home plate once the baserunner has crossed over the "suicide line", meaning that a team can touch home plate with the ball rather then tag the runner to achieve an out.
+- A "force out" will always be in effect between 3rd base and home plate once the baserunner has crossed over the "commit line", meaning that a team can touch home plate with the ball rather then tag the runner to achieve an out.

 - A player can overrun 1st base without being tagged out if they continue to follow the foul line or stay to the right of it.